2011 Texas Rangers season: July

 After ending July 3 tied for first place with the Angels, the Rangers entered the all-star break on a 7-game winning streak.
 The streak would last another 5 games, the second best winning streak in franchise history.
 However, the Rangers would get no further than 5 games ahead of the Angels as a result of the streak.
 The Rangers ended the month 2 games in first place.

 Ron Washington and first base coach Gary Pettis were both ejected from the July 3 game after a close call by first base umpire Ángel Hernández.
 Washington did not engage in the argument between Pettis and Hernández, but began yelling at the umpire after Hernández, according to Washington, "told me my job is to get him (Pettis) off the field.
 You don't tell me what my job is.....
 You can't talk to Angel.
 Angel is the smartest umpire in baseball."
 Washington was later fined for his comments.

 The following day, Washington pinch hit Mike Napoli for designated hitter Michael Young in the 8 inning of a 13–4 win over the Orioles.
 At the time of his at bat, Young was a home run short of hitting for the cycle, and Washington later admitted his error by lifting Young for Napoli.
 It was the second time in Washington's tenure as Rangers' manager that he pinch hit for a batter who was one potential at bat away from completing the cycle.

 Prior to the non-waiver trading deadline the Rangers picked up Koji Uehara from the Baltimore Orioles in exchange for Chris Davis and Mike Adams from the San Diego Padres.
 Arthur Rhodes was released.

 Fan's death

 Exactly one year and one day after firefighter Tyler Morris fell from the upper deck onto the lower infield seats, another fan fell from the stands.
 Shannon Stone, also a firefighter, was in attendance at the July 7 game against Oakland.
 After left fielder Josh Hamilton retrieved a foul ball, he tossed it into the left field seats toward Stone.
 Stone, who was in attendance with his son, attempted to catch the ball by leaning over the guardrail when he lost his balance and fell head first between the divider separating the left field wall and the stands.
 Although Stone was conscious when he left the ballpark, he died on the way to the hospital.

-The Rangers started a Shannon Stone memorial fund for the family and plans to place a monument at the homeplate entrance of a father and son walking into the ballpark.
+The Rangers started a Shannon Stone memorial fund for the family and planned to place a monument at the homeplate entrance of a father and son walking into the ballpark.